What is Fringe?

 Mornings at the Market

-Why not start your day with tea, crumpets, and Worldcon friends?
-The Crumpet Shop in Pike Place Market opens at 7 a.m. and serves a delightful assortment of crumpets, scones, tea, and coffee.
+Why not start your day with a stroll down to Pike Place Market to enjoy breakfast with Worldcon friends?
+We’ll meet up at the plaza outside the Convention Center Summit building and head to the market to enjoy eateries such as The Crumpet Shop, Three Girls Bakery, Freya Bakery & Cafe, or other great options.
 This is one Fringe activity you could participate in during Worldcon as well as before and after.
-Come any day between August 10–19, or all of them!
+Come any day between , or all of them!
 Please RSVP to get connected.

 RSVP for Mornings at the Market